KWRO

 KWRO (630 AM, "Newstalk 630 & 101.1") is a radio station broadcasting a News Talk Information format.
 Licensed to Coquille, Oregon, United States, the station is currently owned by Bicoastal Media Licenses Iii, LLC and features programming from Fox News Radio, Compass Media Networks, Premiere Networks, Salem Radio Network, Westwood One, Radio Northwest Network, EIB and more.

-KWRO airs University or Oregon football and men's and women's basketball.
+KWRO airs University of Oregon football and men's and women's basketball.

 History

 KWRO was first granted its license on February 17, 1949.
 The station was assigned the call letters KSHR on 1982-01-18.
 On 1985-01-04, the station changed its call sign to KBEY and on 1987-05-01 returned to the current KWRO.